volca02/LittleBeat/README.md

 The project runs on ESP32, with MIDI in on Serial2 RX (GPIO16), I2S connection to PCM5102 on BCK:GPIO26, LCRK:GPIO25, DATA:GPIO22.

+The display is SPI, based on SH1106, with RST:GPIO4, DC:GPIO2 and CS pulled permanently low (GND).
+SCK:GPIO18, SDA:GPIO23.

+The rotational encoder is on KEY:GPIO13, S1:GPIO12, S2:GPIO14.

-The plan is to finalize the project with an OLED display, rotary encoder for parameter setting and a few buttons for simplified controls.
-Then 3D print a box for the project to reside in.
+The plan is to finalize the project, then model a 3D printed box for the project to reside in.